mechmotum/skijumpdesign/docs/build-jump.rst

 Example: Design EFH Jump
 ========================

-The following page describes how to construct a constant equivalent fall height ski jump landing surface using the ``skijumpdesign`` API.
+The following page describes how to construct an example constant equivalent fall height ski jump landing surface using the ``skijumpdesign`` :ref:`API
+<API>`.
 Make sure to :ref:`install <install>` the library first.

 Approach
 ========

 Start by creating a 25 meter length of an approach path (also called the in-run) which is flat and has a downward slope angle of 20 degrees.
-The resulting surface can be visualized with the ``FlatSurface.plot()`` method.
+The resulting surface can be visualized with the :meth:`~skijumpdesign.surfaces.Surface.plot` method.

 .. plot::
    :include-source: True